What is Tested for in a DUI Blood Test and How to Fight Results

 2. What Can I do for Possible Ways How to Get Out of a Prescription Drug or Medication DUI Offense Charge?

 While alcohol is still he most common and cause of driving under the influence or intoxicated, there are still other substances such as illegal drugs or prescription medication that can create a safety hazard while driving a vehicle and result in a prescription drug DUI offense charge.
-An alarming growing number of arrests, show that prescription drug DUI arrest charges are on the rise.
+An alarming and growing number of arrests today, show that people fighting prescription drug DUI charges are on the rise throughout the country.

 While most illegal drugs are extremely dangerous to use, and this is especially true when driving, this can also hold true with several types of medications, such as prescription or over-the-counter drugs, that may cause inattention and drowsiness, or lack of coordination.
 When a driver is arrested on suspicion of a being under the influence for prescription or illegal drugs, a blood test is most often used to prove what drug or medication caused the suspected offense or intoxication.